Theology — References

 Yahweh Sabaoth (יהוה צְבָאוֹת)

 Translated “Yahweh of Hosts” or “Lord of Armies.”
-The “hosts” (tsaba) refer to the massive, organized multitudes of the cosmos.
+The “hosts” (tsaba) refer to the organized multitudes of the cosmos.
 This encompasses the physical host of heaven (the stars and planetary bodies) as well as the spiritual host of heaven (the divine council, angelic beings, and unseen powers).
-This title declares Yahweh as the Supreme Commander over all cosmic and spiritual realms; no earthly empire or spiritual authority operates outside His sovereign jurisdiction.
+This title declares Yahweh’s sovereign command over all cosmic and spiritual realms; no earthly empire or spiritual authority operates outside His rule.

 Elohim (אֱלֹהִים)